ScottDeLacy/Simoco-UHF-Radio-Simulator/README.md

 This simulator was created as a training aid for Victorian State Emergency Services volunteers to familiarise themselves with the Simoco UHF Radiohead and its specific SES programmed functions.
 The intention was to expand on this simulator to include the Simoco VHF radiohead and the UHF handhelds that were also in use.

 The requirements that dicated the code were (at the time) to ensure the highest level of copmatibility with a mix of infrastructure from Windows, Linux, iOS and Android, with the view being to provide the applet as a part of the internal SES 'intranet' (members only).
-As such, HTML and Java were used, as this fulfilled that requirement and was also in line with requirements for the state controlled website.
+As such, HTML and Javascript were used, as this fulfilled that requirement and was also in line with requirements for the state controlled website.

 After several months of development which included investigation, coding, training/delivery aspects, testing and obtaining feedback the simulator was complete.
 Then began at least six months (or more?) of bureaucratic back and forth and waiting, until finally it was approved and published for all members of the VICSES to access.